worldbank/DIME-LaTeX-Templates/README.md

 This excercise introduces the topics you need to know to write a full paper or report in LaTeX that dynamically updates when you re-run your code in, for example, Stata and R.

-**Excercise Stata - How to export tables and graph from Stata to LaTeX** This exercise covers how you can use Stata to export tables and grpahs that can be read by LaTeX.
+**Excercise Stata - How to export tables and graph from Stata to LaTeX** This exercise covers how you can use Stata to export tables and graphs that can be read by LaTeX.

 ---
 Remove everythign below when moved elsewhere